 - 1. Administrative Error: The W-2 agency commits an error that results in incorrect payments.
 This type of error is also known as non-client error. - 2.
 Inadvertent Household Error: The W-2 participant reports incorrect information or fails to report information due to a misunderstanding or unintended error.
 This type of error is known as client error (CE). - 3.
-IPV: The W-2 participant willfully reports incorrect information or fails to report information and, as a result, is found guilty of IPV by a court or administrative hearing.
+IPV: The W-2 participant willfully reports incorrect information or fails to report information and, as a result, is found guilty of IPV by the W-2 agency.
 (See 11.6.1)